 Flowering – 6 to 7 times a year

-Most often we come along it in a gelcap purchased in a pharmacy, but actually it is a slightly tangy fruit with juicy flesh.
+Most often we come along it in a gelcap or tab in a pharmacy, but it actually is a slightly tangy fruit with juicy flesh.

-Fruit formation is also difficult to succeed in obtaining when not in its natural environment.
+Fruit formation is also difficult to obtain when not in its natural environment.
 It still has great ornamental and decorative value, though.

 Planting acerola in pots

-The pot must have a hole at the bottom and a drainage layer bed of gravel or clay beads to let water drain away.
+The pot must have a hole at the bottom.
+Ensure there’s a drainage layer of gravel or clay beads.
+It’s important to let water drain away very easily.

 - In winter, it requires a hot, moist greenhouse.